Trans-Neptunian objects found in the first four years of the Dark Energy Survey

 Figure \ref{im:triplet} illustrates how the search region for triplet candidates at some time $t$ is the parallelogram constructed from the parallax axis of $\gamma$ line of variations and the binding axis of $\dot\gamma$ line of variation.

 For each pair, we search for triplets in exposures up to 90 days after the second detection.
-For each exposure that crosses the region of potential third transients, we look for matching transients using a series of ball searches into its kD tree that cover the parallelogram of potential orbit extrapolations (plus a small contribution for position measurement errors).
+For each exposure that crosses the region of potential third transients, we use its kD tree to rapidly locate for transients lying in a set of circles that cover the parallelogram of potential orbit extrapolations (plus a small contribution for position measurement errors).

 One can show that the leading order behavior in $\gamma$ of the total number of spurious triplets (from randomly positioned transients) is

 where $A_3$ is the area of the search parallelogram.

 The Y4 search generates $6 \times 10^{10}$ triplets (Table \ref{tb:stages}).